Blash20/Calendar-Conversion/README.md

 ## About

 Converts date in one calendar to date in another calendar.
-Uses wasm-pack-template
+Uses wasm-pack-template (see https://github.com/rustwasm/wasm-pack-template)

 ## License